-- To enable the Hibernate, type command powercfg/h on
+- To enable the Hibernate, type the command powercfg/h on

-- To disable the Hibernate, type command powercfg/h off
+- To disable the Hibernate, type the command powercfg/h off

-- Press Windows key + X key to access windows power menu” and select “Power Options” from there.
+- Press the Windows key + X key to access the Windows power menu and select “Power Options” from there.

 - Click “Change plan settings” next to the power plan you have active (most probably, “Balanced (recommended)“.